250,000+ people have entered their email

 Top Alaskan Dream Cruises Ships

 Alaskan Dream Cruises operates cultural and wildlife-focused programs aboard three ships, Admiralty Dream, Alaskan Dream and Baranof Dream.
-A fourth ship, Chichagof Dream, has been purchased, but it has no launch date as of fall 2013.
+A fourth ship, Chichagof Dream, has been purchased and will launch in 2016.
 The Sitka-based company focuses on exposing passengers to the "real Alaska."
 (One of the owners is part Tlingit.)
 Everything from the beer to the bath products comes from local providers.
 Although all meals are served to order, the ambience is casual, with no dress code, open seating and friendly, laid-back staff.
 As with most small expedition-style cruises, the ships are more bare bones than a typical cruise, with one lounge and prime real estate devoted to viewing the scenery.
 (However, the company does provide rain gear, including boots).

 The cruises strike a balance between outdoor adventures, port tours and wildlife sightings, and passengers are encouraged to unplug; none of the ships have TV or Wi-Fi onboard.